 183 4.
-Environmental Consequences 4.1 Introduction TABLE 4.1-7 (Continued) FUTURE FORESEEABLE PROJECTS ALONG THE I-10 CORRIDOR (Eastern Riverside County) Project Name; ID # Agency ID Location Ownership Status Acres Project Description R Eagle Mountain Eagle Mountain, Mine Reclamation U.S. Court of Appeals for the Ninth 3,500 The project is proposed to be developed on a portion of the Landfill Project; North of Desert Corporation and Circuit issued its opinion regarding the Kaiser Eagle Mountain Mine in Riverside County, California.
-CACA-30070 Center Kaiser Eagle EIS for the project in November 2009 The proposed project comprises a Class III nonhazardous CACA-25594 Mountain, Inc. and ruled that the land exchange for municipal solid waste landfill and the renovation and CACA-31926 the project was not properly approved repopulation of Eagle Mountain Townsite.
-The proposal by the by the administrative agency.
-Kaiser's proponent includes a land exchange and application for rights- Mine and Reclamation is considering of-way with the Bureau of Land Management and a Specific all available options.
-Plan, General Plan Amendment, Change of Zone, Development Agreement, Revised Permit to Reclamation Plan, and Tentative Tract Map with the County.
+Environmental Consequences 4.1 Introduction TABLE 4.1-7 (Continued) FUTURE FORESEEABLE PROJECTS ALONG THE I-10 CORRIDOR (Eastern Riverside County) Project Name; ID # Agency ID Location Ownership Status Acres Project Description R Eagle Mountain Eagle Mountain, Mine Reclamation U.S. Court of Appeals for the Ninth 3,500 The Eagle Mountain project is proposed to be developed on a portion of the Kaiser Eagle Mountain Mine in Riverside County, California.
+CACA-30070 Center Kaiser Eagle EIS for the project in November 2009.
+The proposed land exchange project comprises a Class III nonhazardous municipal solid waste landfill and the renovation and repopulation of Eagle Mountain Townsite.
+The proposal by Eagle Mountain's proponent includes a land exchange and application for rights-of-way with the Bureau of Land Management and a Specific Plan, General Plan Amendment, Change of Zone, Development Agreement, Revised Permit to Reclamation Plan, and Tentative Tract Map with the County.
 The Eagle Mountain landfill project proposes to accept up to 20,000 tons of non-hazardous solid waste per day for 50 years.
-S RCL00161R1 N of I-10 and NW N/A Reclamation Plan applied for N/A Proposes to expand the existing operation from approximately of US Highway 95 September 2009 14.3 acres to approximately 29.4 acres with an expiration date of December 2050 with Reclamation activities ending in 2051.
-T BGR100258 Ehlers Blvd and W N/A Grading Permit applied for November, N/A Grading permit for 9000 square foot church.
-Chanslor Way 2010 U BNR100126 8 miles south of the U.S. Solar Building Permit applied for December, 400 49.5 MW solar PV plant (PP24754) intersection of 2010 HWY 177 and HWY 10 V CUP03602 South of Nicholls N/A Conditional Use Permit approved 200 21 MW photovoltaic facility on 200 acres (Riverside County Warm Springs, April, 2009 ALUC, 2008) approximately 8 miles west of Blythe W Palo Verde Mesa East of Blythe Renewable Conditional Use Permit applied for 3,250 Up to 486 MW solar PV generating facility.
-The project would Solar Project; Solar project, Resources September, 2011; Public Use Permit include a solar panel array, two on-site electrical substations, a CUP03684; South of Gypsum Group, Inc. applied for July 2012. maintenance building, and ancillary facilities.
-A 14.7-mile 230 PUP00916 Solar project kV transmission line would cross lands under County, City of Blythe, and BLM jurisdiction to connect to the Colorado River Substation (Riverside County Planning Department, 2012).
-X Gypsum Solar; Approximately Ridgeline Energy BLM application pending.
-Application 3,000 50 to100 MW solar PV or concentrated PV energy facility.
-The CACA 051950 7 miles north of LLC date March, 2010. project would include a solar panel array, a maintenance Blythe building, an administration building, a raw water storage tank, a demineralized water tank, a potable water tank, and a 230 kV or lower transmission line and substation.
+S RCL00161R1 North of I-10 and Northwest of US Highway 95 N/A Reclamation Plan applied for N/A The existing operation proposes to expand from approximately 14.3 acres to approximately 29.4 acres with an expiration date of December 2050, with Reclamation activities ending in 2051.
+T BGR100258 Ehlers Blvd and West Chanslor Way N/A Grading Permit applied for November 2010 N/A The grading permit is for a 9000 square foot church.
+U BNR100126 8 miles south of the intersection of HWY 177 and HWY 10 U.S. Solar Building Permit applied for December 2010 400 The construction project involves a 49.5 MW solar PV plant (PP24754).
+V CUP03602 South of Nicholls Warm Springs N/A Conditional Use Permit approved April 2009 200 The photovoltaic facility is on 200 acres approximately 8 miles west of Blythe (Riverside County ALUC, 2008).
+W Palo Verde Mesa East of Blythe Renewable Conditional Use Permit applied for 3,250 The proposed solar PV generating facility would have a capacity of up to 486 MW.
+Renewable Resources Group, Inc. applied for September 2011; Public Use Permit applied for July 2012.
+The project would include a solar panel array, two on-site electrical substations, a maintenance building, and ancillary facilities.
+A 14.7-mile 230 kV transmission line would cross lands under County, City of Blythe, and BLM jurisdiction to connect to the Colorado River Substation (Riverside County Planning Department, 2012).
+X Gypsum Solar Approximately 7 miles north of Blythe Ridgeline Energy LLC BLM application pending.
+Application date March 2010.
+3,000 The energy facility would have a capacity of 50 to 100 MW, using solar PV or concentrated PV.
+The project would include a solar panel array, a maintenance building, an administration building, a raw water storage tank, a demineralized water tank, a potable water tank, and a 230 kV or lower transmission line and substation.
 Palen Solar Electric Generating System Draft SEIS 4.1-22 July 2013